Brimstone canary: Taxonomy

 In 1760 the French zoologist Mathurin Jacques Brisson included a description of the brimstone canary in his Ornithologie based on a specimen collected at the Cape of Good Hope.
 He used the French name Le gros-bec du Cap de Bonne Espérance and the Latin Coccothraustes Capitis Bonae Spei.
 Although Brisson coined Latin names, these do not conform to the binomial system and are not recognised by the International Commission on Zoological Nomenclature.
 When in 1766 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the twelfth edition, he added 240 species that had been previously described by Brisson.
 One of these was the brimstone canary.
 Linnaeus included a brief description, coined the binomial name Loxia sulphurata and cited Brisson's work.
 The specific name sulphurata is Latin word for "sulphurated".

 The brimstone canary was subsequently placed in the genus Serinus, but phylogenetic analysis using mitochondrial and nuclear DNA sequences found that the genus was polyphyletic.
-The genus was therefore split and a number of species, including the brimstone canary, were moved to the resurrected genus Crithagra, which had been introduced in 1827 by the English ornithologist William John Swainson.
+The genus was therefore split and a number of species, including the brimstone canary, were moved to the resurrected genus Crithagra, which had been introduced in 1827 by the English ornithologist William Swainson.